- Well-designed folding hardtop

 - Excellent dual-clutch transmission

-- Premium interior with space for four adults
+- Premium interior feel

 - Responsive handling

-- Lack of trunk space
+- Small on trunk space

 - Noisy wind deflector

 If you’re alright sinking into anonymity but want a delightful top-down experience with an excellent all-season folding top, the 2011 Volkswagen Eos is it.

 Landing somewhere between the budget rent-a-car cruiser convertibles, like the Chrysler 200 and the Volkswagen New Beetle, and drop-top sports cars like the Mazda Miata or Audi TT, is the 2011 Volkswagen Eos.
 While in appearance it's strictly a cruiser, a much more flamboyant personality lurks within—and, in our opinion, the Eos is one of the best-designed (and oft-omitted by shoppers) convertibles on the market.